 The Principality of Andorra is a constitutional, parliamentary democracy.
-Two coprinces--the president of France and the Spanish bishop of Urgell--serve with joint authority as heads of state.
-In April 2019 the country held free and fair multiparty elections for the 28 seats in parliament (the General Council of the Valleys), which selects the head of government.
-Having won a majority in parliament, the Democrats for Andorra (DA) formed a coalition with Liberals of Andorra (L'A) and Committed Citizens (CCs), and elected Xavier Espot Zamora from the DA head of government.
+Two coprinces, the president of France and the Spanish bishop of Urgell, serve with joint authority as heads of state.
+In 2019 the country held free and fair multiparty elections for the 28 seats in parliament (the General Council of the Valleys), which selects the head of government.
+Having won a majority in parliament, the Democrats for Andorra formed a coalition with Liberals of Andorra and Committed Citizens, and elected Xavier Espot Zamora from the Democrats for Andorra head of government.

 The country's only security forces are the police, prison officers, traffic police, and forestry officials.
 The national police maintained internal and external security.
 The Ministry of Justice and Interior maintained effective civilian control over the security forces.
-Members of the security forces committed no abuses.
+There were no reports that members of the security forces committed abuses.